-All NUA courses offer students opportunities whenever possible to undertake work-related learning in order to reinforce their professional development and awareness.
+All Norwich University of the Arts courses offer students opportunities whenever possible to undertake work-related learning in order to reinforce their professional development and awareness.
 This includes: guest lectures or workshops led by visiting artists, performers and designers; 'live' projects or commissions for external clients; mentoring by practising performers, artists and designers; work placements and projects which simulate professional practice in the creative sectors.
 In addition, students are encouraged to participate in regional and national competitions for artists and designers such as the Starpack Packaging Awards and Design & Art Direction Awards, often achieving significant success.

 Students also undertake voluntary projects, for example in schools, hospitals and the wider community.
 This experience is particularly valuable for those who want to pursue a career in teaching or community work.
-NUA is developing mechanisms by which such activity can be accredited towards a degree.
 The University regularly takes advice from the creative and cultural industries in order to maintain the currency of its courses and to ensure that the learning experience is relevant to future employment, freelance work and progression to postgraduate study.